 Begun in 1965, the annual Roethke readings are held in late May, and honor the memory of Theodore Roethke, who taught in the English Department at the University of Washington from 1947 to 1964.
 Former Roethke readers have included such poets as Elizabeth Bishop, Richard Hugo, Robert Lowell, Robert Penn Warren, W. S. Merwin, Carolyn Kizer, Seamus Heaney, Adrienne Rich, May Swenson, Denise Levertov, Mark Strand, Maxine Kumin, Galway Kinnell, Lucille Clifton, Charles Wright, Paul Muldoon, D.A.
 Powell, Gjertrud Schnackenberg, and Kay Ryan.

 This literary journal has been published at the University of Washington since 1978.
-MFA students often serve as fiction readers, screening the numerous prose submissions the Review receives each year.
-Poetry is submitted to a separate board.
+Appearing twice yearly, it publishes long-form poetry and prose.
+MFA students have the opportunity to serve as readers.
 Andrew Feld is the editor of this publication.

 Bricolage is an undergraduate-run literary publication.
 It accepts work by UW students (graduate and undergraduate), faculty, alumni, and staff.